 |Indrayanti Beach Opening Hours|

 Indrayanti Beach Entrance Fee

-The entrance ticket is Rp15,000 per person.
-Ticket price includes all entry to neighboring beaches.
-Like Tenggole, Watuwalang, Krakal, Sundak, and Pok Tunggal Beach.
+The entrance ticket is Rp15.000 per person.
+The ticket price includes all entry to neighboring beaches.
+Like Tenggole, Watuwalang, Krakal, Sundak, and Pok Tunggal beach.
 The best time to visit is around late afternoon for the best sunset.

 |Indrayanti Beach Entrance Fee|

-A gazebo is available for tourists to relax and costs Rp30,000.
-While a beach chair with umbrella costs Rp20,000 to rent.
+A gazebo is available for tourists to relax and costs Rp30.000.
+While a beach chair with an umbrella costs Rp20.000 to rent.
 Apart from basic facilities, there is a lifeguard tower at this beach to ensure visitors’ safety.

 How To Get To Indrayanti Beach

-Tourists can reach Indrayanti Beach by private or rented vehicles.
-The location is quite remote in the south Gunung Kidul Regency.
-Therefore public transport is not an option.
-Renting cars from Yogyakarta typically costs IDR 500,000 for a day.
+Tourists can reach Indrayanti beach by private or rented vehicles.
+Seeing that the location is quite remote in the south Gunung Kidul regency.
+To sum up, public transportation is not available.
+Renting cars from Yogyakarta typically costs Rp500.000 a day.

 It takes approximately 2 hours from Yogyakarta City to Indrayanti Beach.
 The route is as follow Wonosari Road – Piyungan – Patuk – Wonosari – Karangrejek – Hargosari – Tepus – Indrayanti Beach.

-Indrayanti located in Pantai Sel.
+Indrayanti beach is located in Pantai Sel.
 Jawa street, Sidoharjo village, Tepus.
 Gunung Kidul regency.
-Daerah Istimewa Yogyakarta, Indonesia 55881.
+Yogyakarta, 55881.